Woodland Conference: 2014-2026

-2026-future
+2026-present

 In October 2025, the WIAA fast-tracked a plan for Woodland Conference to split into two separate organizations along divisional lines.
 The eight schools in the Eastern Division (Brown Deer, Cudahy, Greenfield, Milwaukee Lutheran, Shorewood, South Milwaukee, West Allis Central and Whitnall) will remain in the Woodland Conference and be joined by two newcomers, Augustine Prep in Milwaukee and Nathan Hale in West Allis.
-The eight schools in the Woodland's Western Division will split off into a new conference and revive the Parkland Conference name for all sports.
+The eight schools in the Woodland's Western Division split off into a new conference that initially revived the Parkland Conference name for all sports before changing to the Park Ridge Conference in July 2026.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 The eight-member conference originally referred to as the Woodland East featured Cudahy, Grafton, Greendale, Greenfield, Shorewood/Messmer, South Milwaukee, Whitnall and Wisconsin Lutheran as its original members.
 All members with the exception of Grafton (whose primary affiliation is with the North Shore Conference) were full members of the Woodland Conference.
 Another conference that was first called the Woodland West changed its name to the Parkland Conference before competition began, reviving a name previously used for an all-sport conference from 1963 to 2006.
 Membership remained intact for the first four seasons of play before changes were made for the 2024-2025 cycle.
-Cudahy was moved to the large-schools division of the Midwest Classic Conference, with full Woodland members Milwaukee Lutheran moving over from the Parkland Conference as their replacement.
+Cudahy was moved to the large-schools division of the Midwest Classic Conference, with full Woodland members Milwaukee Lutheran moving over from the Parkland Football Conference as their replacement.
 For the 2026-2027 realignment cycle, the Woodland Conference will be losing three members: Grafton (Glacier Trails), Shorewood/Messmer (Midwest Classic) and Wisconsin Lutheran (North Shore).
-They will be replaced by the two high schools in West Allis, with Nathan Hale joining from the Greater Metro Conference and West Allis Central moving over from the Parkland Conference.
-Along with the Parkland Conference, the Woodland Conference will have seven schools each and play one mandatory crossover game per school.
+They will be replaced by the two high schools in West Allis, with Nathan Hale joining from the Greater Metro Conference and West Allis Central moving over from the Park Ridge Conference.
+Along with the Park Ridge Conference, the Woodland Conference will have seven schools each and play one mandatory crossover game per school.